T-90: Syrian service

 In early February 2016, Syrian Army forces began using T-90As in combat.
 A video was leaked on the internet which showed a T-90 survive a direct frontal turret hit by a TOW missile in Aleppo.
 The Kontakt-5 reactive armor discharged the TOW warhead before impact.
 Two Syrian Army operated T-90 were captured by HTS militias while ISIS fighters captured a third in November 2017.
 A rebel operated T-90 was recaptured by Syrian government forces while the second was reportedly destroyed in combat by a T-72.
-Another 5 Syrian Army operated T-90 tanks were destroyed or heavily damaged and other 4 suffered hits according to recorded material.
+Another 5 Syrian Army operated T-90 tanks were knocked out or heavily damaged and 4 others suffered hits, according to recorded material.

 Azerbaijani service

 Azerbaijan used their T-90S tanks during the 2020 Nagorno-Karabakh conflict.
 One T-90 was damaged and captured by Armenian forces.
 At least two were confirmed destroyed in the initial phases of the war, being the first ever proven total loss of the combat vehicle.